Sparen/Sparen-DNH-STL/README.md

 The following miscellaneous libraries are provided in this distribution.
 These are libraries for specific tasks that were typically made independently of the STL distribution.

-* `lib_autoformat.dnh`: Provides automatic line breaking in text based on render width.
+* `lib_autoformat.dnh`: Provides automatic line breaking in text and text clipping functionality based on render width.
+    - `autoformLineInsertionA1()`: Tokenizes the input string and outputs the same string but with spaces replaced by [r] newlines when required.
+    - `autoformLineInsertionA2()`: Same as A1 but also assigns to the provided Text Object.
+    - `autoformWordClipA1()`: Tokenizes the input string and outputs the same string but clipped by word to the max width.
+    - `autoformCharClipA1()`: Tokenizes the input string and outputs the same string but clipped by character to the max width.

 ### Running Tests